 George L. Turney was a Vestryman of Camberwell Parish in 1863.
 The road was named officially in 1905, but is given that name on an 1876 map.

 TYLNEY AVENUE, S.E.19

 So named in 1960.
 Edmund Tylney was Master of the Queen's Revels under Elizabeth I in 1583, and there is therefore a tenuous link with Edward Alleyn.

 VILLAGE WAY, S.E.21

 Linking Half Moon Lane with Dulwich Village, and built through the grounds of Pond House when the railway line necessitated a detour in Half Moon Lane in the 1860s.

 WALKERSCROFT MEAD, S.E.21

-WANLEY ROAD, S.E.5 see CLEVE HALL ESTATE
+WANLEY ROAD, S.E.5 see ARNOULD AVENUE